turbo-sim/turboflow/docs/source/developer_guidlines.rst

 -------------------

 When implementing new features or adding new submodels, you should aim to create unit tests that verifies the functionality of what you are adding.
-This testing framework is designed to streamline the process of testing and validating your Python code using a script that centralizes the test management.
+This testing framework is designed to streamline the process of testing and validating the project using a centralized script to manage tests.
 The framework includes functions for running tests and generating regression data, and are contained in the `tests` folder:

 .. code-block:: text